-The interface of park and water adjacent to the public forum plaza will be constructed of terraced platforms that step down to the water and provide an opportunity to engage the water in a safe manner.
+The interface of park and water adjacent to the Public Forum plaza will be constructed of terraced stone platforms that step down to the water and provide an opportunity to engage the water in a safe manner.
 This design feature was inspired by the consistent request for more connection to the water and selected areas within the park without fencing to separate people from the river.
 As an estuary, the Piscataqua River is subject to tidal fluctuation.
 In addition to an accessible route down the water, these stone terraces will also provide a legible datum for visitors to register the daily regime.
 There have been reports of boats pulling into the quay and functioning as a stage for musical performances while people sat on the now defunct granite stairs and lined the top of the seawall.
 Events and programming that include the water will be a new possibility with this site element.

 Salt marsh terraces will be introduced in some of the interior corners of the seawall to expand habitat and improve resiliency through wave attenuation.
-The existing north pier boat docks would be rebuilt and the south dock structures would be relocated and secured to the proposed boardwalk infrastructure.
+The existing north pier boat docks would be rebuilt and the south dock structures would be reused in their current location.